"Look for art exhibitions where the jury is composed of art educators,

 CV enrichment.
 It gives such artists bragging rights.
 It makes their art marketable.

-Museum Contact with AJAS Artists at Record High of 16%
+Museum Contact with AJAS Artists at 16%

 Within days of inviting museum directors and curators in the U.S. to view